survivejs/website-cf-assets/README.md

 ## Using workers

-Follow [denoflare instructions](https://denoflare.dev/guides/serve) to run the workers.
+To get started, copy `denoflare.tpl` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.
+Then, to run the local hello, use `denoflare serve hello-local`.
+There's also an endpoint for getting images: `denoflare serve get-images`.

 ## Reference